IBM/prompt-declaration-language/README.md

 A `read` block can be used to read from a file or stdin.
 In this case, we read the content of the file `./data.yaml`, parse it as YAML using the `parser` construct, then assign the result to variable `CODE`.

-Next we define a `document`, where the first block is simply a string and writes out the source code.
+Next we define a `text`, where the first block is simply a string and writes out the source code.
 This is done by accessing the variable `CODE`.
 The syntax `{{ var }}` means accessing the value of a variable in the scope.
 Since `CODE` contains YAML data, we can also access fields such as `CODE.source_code`.

 The second block calls a granite model on WatsonX via LiteLLM.
-Here we explicitly provide an `input` field which means that we do not pass the entire document produced so far to the model, but only what is specified in this field.
+Here we explicitly provide an `input` field which means that we do not pass the entire text produced so far to the model, but only what is specified in this field.
 In this case, we specify our template by using the variable `CODE` as shown above.

-When we execute this program with the PDL interpreter, we obtain the following document:
+When we execute this program with the PDL interpreter, we obtain the following text:

 ```